RavinduRB/AutoSign/README.md

    - **Name Input Field**: Enter your name or text to generate a signature.
    - **Font Selector**: Choose from a variety of script and handwriting fonts.
    - **Action Buttons**: Use the **Generate**, **Clear**, and **Save** buttons for interacting with the app.
-   - **Signature Preview Area**: Displays a real-time preview of your signature.
+   - **Signature Preview Area**: Displays a real time preview of your signature.

 ---